-- The Companion Animals Act provides that pet owners must ensure the welfare and safety of their pets. - Public education is required to inform pet owners about the standards of care and safety for pets. - It is important that Council educates and promotes the desexing of non-breeding pets to reduce the unowned/unwanted pet population.
+- The Companion Animals Act provides that pet owners must ensure the welfare and safety of their pets. - Public education is required to inform pet owners about the standards of care and safety for pets. - It is important that Council educates and promotes the desexing of non-breeding pets to reduce the unowned/unwanted pet population and for the management of dog